wp-plugins/woocommerce-ajax-add-to-cart-for-variable-products/readme.txt

 == Description ==

 This plugin activate add to cart through ajax on varible product.
-By default woocommerce is not having this features.
-Plugin is uding own jquery which is slightly differ from woocommerce default add to cart jquery for simple product.
+By default woocommerce is not having this feature.
+Plugin is adding own jquery which is differ from woocommerce default add to cart jquery for simple product.

 == Installation ==